 The 8+ entry exam is an assessment designed for children in Year 3, typically aged 7 to 8 years old, who are seeking Year 4 admission to their chosen school.
 These exams typically take place in the January of Year 3 for September entrance.
 Similar to the 7+ entry exam, the 8+ aims to assess the foundational skills of children in the key areas of reading, writing and mathematics but will include areas of the curriculum they have studied in Year 3 as well as have an increased level of difficulty.
 It is important to note that the 8+ assessments will vary between schools, and it is worth finding out how your child will be evaluated by your chosen school and the exact dates of assessments.

 Originally, the 7 Plus was designed for girls who traditionally mature quicker than boys, for whom the 8 Plus was designed.

 The following schools in London have an 8 Plus entry point:

 - Garden House School

 - Wetherby Prep School

-What is the format of the 8 Plus exam?
+What is the structure of the 8 Plus exam?

-Interviews can also form part of the admissions process at 8 Plus and will usually include a one-on-one chat with the member of staff and some group tasks.
+Like the 7+, the 8+ entry exam often also includes an interview.
+The interview usually involves a conversation with a senior staff member as well as a classroom-based group assessment.
+This will usually involve a problem-solving task or challenge for the children to complete together.
 Generally, the tone of the interview will be relaxed and will cover topics such as a child’s hobbies and interests, both academic and extracurricular.
 The aim of an interview at this stage is to see how your child structures and communicates their thoughts and interacts with adults as well as their peers.
 With respect to the group tasks, they are typically classroom-based assessment activities.

 When should you start preparing for the 8 Plus?